 - The Metropolitan Opera

-- Home for some of the world's most creative and talented artists.
+- Home to some of the world's most talented artists.

 - Opera Critic

-- Bringing you current happenings in opera from around the world.
+- Updates on opera from around the globe.

 - Opera Magazine

-- Search tool offering details of over 36,000 opera performances.
+- Search details of over 36,000 opera performances worldwide.

 - Opera America